dongguanting/dongguanting/README.md

 * **Large Language Models Reasoning**

-My long-term goal is to work towards achieving scalable, secure, and verifiable AGI.
+My long-term goal is to explore an automated, scalable, and safe way that fosters exceptional intelligence to achieve **AGI**.

 #  📎 Homepages